 Now that we’ve explored the history, technical aspects, and cybersecurity implications of the NES, let’s delve into some fun facts and lesser-known tidbits about this influential console and its era.

-6. Mario’s Original Name: In the original ‘Donkey Kong’ arcade game, Mario was referred to as ‘Jumpman.’
+Mario’s Original Name: In the original ‘Donkey Kong’ arcade game, Mario was called ‘Jumpman.’
 He was renamed Mario in later games, reportedly after Nintendo of America’s landlord, Mario Segale.

 Exploring these trivia items, it’s clear that there’s more to the NES than meets the eye.
-Its influence extended beyond just the world of gaming, leaving an indelible mark on pop culture, technology, and even cybersecurity.
+Its influence extended beyond just the gaming world, leaving an indelible mark on pop culture, technology, and even cybersecurity.

 Conclusion